rainbowriverrr/cafe-cpp/README.txt

 Navigate to localhost:8080 using your web browser of choice.

+If TestDataGenerator has been run, an initial admin account will have been created with the following credentials:
+  username: admin
+  password: testing123

 Note:
   The site may not function correctly with a very outdated browser.